top of page

 Q: What is your tuber guarantee?

 A: I guarantee you will receive a viable tuber with at least one eye.
+If you have cared for your tuber properly and it fails to thrive, please notify us by the end of June.

 Q: What is your cutting guarantee?